core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 IANA also \[is requested to allocate/has allocated] 1000 mega-ranges, for the SID numbers 3 000 000 000 to 3 999 999 999.

+Private Enterprise Numbers (PENs) are registered in
+{{IANA.enterprise-numbers}} in a low-threshold, low-overhead registration process.
+At the time of writing (~ 37 years after creating this registry), around 65 000 PENs are registered.
+We speak of the registrant for a PEN as the "PEN holder".

+The present specification makes the following SID ranges available to certain (current or future) PEN holders for allocation in a scheme defined by the holder:

-The holder of a PEN ppp ppp then can use the SID numbers 3pp ppp p00 000 to 3pp ppp p99 999 for allocation in a scheme defined by the holder.
+* The holder of a PEN ppp ppp (< 1 000 000) can use the SID numbers 3pp ppp p00 000 to 3pp ppp p99 999.
-The holder of a PEN pp ppp then can use the SID numbers 3 ppp pp0 000 to 3 ppp pp9 999 for allocation in a scheme defined by the holder.
+* The holder of a PEN pp ppp (< 100 000) can use the SID numbers 3 ppp pp0 000 to 3 ppp pp9 999.

 # Example

 The Department for Mathematics and Computer Science of {{{Universität Bremen}}} holds PEN 30810.

-This confers control over the SID range
+To this PEN holder, the present specification confers control over the SID ranges:

-303 081 000 000 up to
+* 3**03 081 0**00 000 up to 3**03 081 0**99 999, and
-303 081 099 999,
-as well as
-3 308 100 000 up to
+* 3 **308 10**0 000 up to 3 **308 10**9 999.

-3 308 109 999 up to
-to this PEN holder.
+(The plaintext form of this document shows "*" characters around the digits conveying the PEN, which are shown in **boldface** in the typographic forms.)

 # Discussion

-This allocation provides an extremely-low-threshold way for PEN holders to get number space for the YANG SIDs used in their YANG modules.
+This allocation provides an extremely-low-threshold (zero-interaction) way for PEN holders to get number space for the YANG SIDs used in their YANG modules.
+If a PEN is not already available to the entity needing such number space, it can be obtained in a very low-threshold process.
-It is, however, not always the approach to recommend to a module author:
+Employing this number space is, however, not always the approach to recommend to a module author:

 * The large space uses 64-bit numbers.
 While this is of relatively little consequence due to the delta-encoding used for SIDs in YANG-CBOR, a